 I think I might be affected – what should I do?

-Before considering any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
-For help in choosing an independent financial adviser visit the money advice website.
+Before considering any action to reduce your tax liabilities, you should always seek independent financial advice from a Financial Conduct Authority registered adviser.
+For help in choosing an independent financial adviser visit the MoneyHelper website.

-- If you wish to slow down your pension build up the 50/50 section of the LGPS (NI) allows you to pay half your normal contributions and build up half your normal pension whilst still retaining full life and ill health cover
+- If you wish to slow down your pension build up, the 50/50 section of the LGPS (NI) allows you to pay half your normal contributions and build up half your normal pension while retaining full life and ill health cover.

-- If you opt out of the LGPS (NI) with the right to a deferred benefit you will not be able to aggregate your benefits should you re-join the LGPS (NI)
+- If you opt out of the LGPS (NI) with the right to a deferred benefit, you will not be able to combine those benefits with your new pension account if you re-join the LGPS.

-If you have any questions about your LGPS (NI) membership or benefits, please Contact us.
+If you have any questions about your LGPS membership or benefits, please contact us.